 On launch, there was a team of six volunteers with Frank and Jenny being joined by Ken Bridgford, Peter Thomas, John Edwards and Dave Harper.

 The team has been augmented by Rik Lawson and Grahame Hood plus there are other volunteers to occasionally host, drive the sound desk or welcome visitors at the door.
 The main event is held every second and fourth Tuesday at the Orpington Liberal Club, 7 Station Road, Orpington, BR6 0RZ starting at 19.00 and due to licensing restrictions finishing by 21.30 (the premises must be vacated by 22.00) – please note that drinks are bought via Chip and Pin cards only.

 Entry is just £3 with optional raffle tickets at £1 per strip.
-The Liberal Club itself has been a CAMRA award winning organisation for its quality ales and ciders.
+The Liberal Club itself is the 2019 London Region CAMRA Club of the Year for its quality ales and ciders.

 The Orpington Liberal Club premises are ideal as they have a CAMRA rated bar with real ale, the music room is separate and there is good accessibility by public transport.
 The club is close to the Orpington War Memorial and opposite Tescos.
 A small amount of parking is available on the forecourt otherwise there is the Tesco Car Park or nearby street parking in The Approach.
 Orpington Station is further up Station Road (see map).

 Email enquiries: email@example.com